 Reno County, Kansas

 Clinton Carter Hutchinson; Lewis M. Thomas; John Hart; J. H. D. Rosan; and Charles Street organized Reno County on January 1, 1872.
-Pretty Prairie, Arlington, Partridge, Willowbrook, Haven, Hutchinson, Langdon, Buhler, Turon, Nickerson, Plevna, South Hutchinson, Sylvia and Abbyville are all cities in the county.
-The county was named for Major General Jesse Lee Reno, Union army, killed at the Battle of Bull Run.
+The city of Hutchinson was incorporated on August 15, 1872.
+Pretty Prairie, Arlington, Partridge, Willowbrook, Haven, Langdon, Buhler, Turon, Nickerson, Plevna, South Hutchinson, Sylvia and Abbyville are also cities in the county.
+The county was named for Major General Jesse Lee Reno, Union army, killed in the Battle of South Mountain in 1862.

 The first organized church was the Hutchinson Methodist established in 1872.
 The first church building was the Hutchinson Presbyterian constructed in 1873.
 Hutchinson, the home of the official State Fair, established a county fair about 1873.
 The first school was formed in 1864 while Reno County was still part of Marion County.
 School District 1, established in Hutchinson in 1872, covered the entire county.